 The San Jacinto College Respiratory Care program:

 - Offers a comprehensive curriculum for the preparation of respiratory care practitioners in the field of respiratory therapy, and is accredited by the Commission on Accreditation for Respiratory Care;

-- Prepares students for the responsibility of treatment, management, control, diagnostic evaluation and care of patients with deficiencies and abnormalities of the cardiopulmonary system.
+- Prepares students for the responsibility of treatment, management, control, diagnostic evaluation, and care of patients with deficiencies and abnormalities of the cardiopulmonary system; and

-Upon completion, students are eligible for admission to the credentialing examination for respiratory therapist offered by the National Board for Respiratory Care (CRT and RRT) and may also apply for a Certificate to Practice from the Texas Department of State Health Services as a Respiratory Care Practitioner.
+Upon completion, students are eligible for admission to the credentialing examinations for respiratory therapy offered by the National Board for Respiratory Care (CRT and RRT) and may also apply for a Respiratory Care Practitioner License from the Texas Medical Board.

 Source: texaswages.com, Gulf Coast region, 2017.